MrakDun-desu/BlockstackerDocs/Game-events.md

 }
 ```

-When loading the file, UStacker will check if the contents are a valid
-Lua script and show you a warning if it isn't.
+If you try registering invalid events, UStacker will display a warning.

 Here are the events, ordered in alphabetical order: